I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 NOVEMBER

 In early November this year, the weather was glorious - the sky was blue, the trees were glowing with colour and the leaves were falling… falling… falling… we raked our leaves, our neighbours leaves, ours again, our neighbours again and still, the leaves fell.
-There was much laughter as neighbours brought rakes and helped each other with dozens and dozens of bagged leaves, all ready for pickup and heading to the city’s compost.
+There was much laughter as neighbours brought rakes and helped each other with piles of leaves to spread on their gardens but still with dozens and dozens of bagged leaves left over; we take them to our garden but the rest head to the city’s compost.

 The leaves go from red, to mottled red and then to various shades of yellow or brown.